50% OFF On Grammarly Premium

 Direct characterization is when an author tells the reader something about a character’s personality or physical appearance outright.
 This can be done through narration or by having another character describe them.

-In simple words, it is more straightforward and can be useful for quickly establishing a character’s traits without having to spend a lot of time on it.
+In simple words, it is more straightforward and can be useful for quickly establishing a character’s traits without spending much time on it.
 However, it can also be a bit boring and predictable.

 For instance, a story might say, “John was a kind man who always put others before himself.”
-This is a clear statement about John’s character that doesn’t leave much room for interpretation.
+This is a clear statement about John’s character that leaves little room for interpretation.

 Indirect Characterization

-For example, a story might show John giving up his seat on a crowded bus to an elderly woman, which would suggest that he is kind and considerate without the author having to say so outright.
+For example, a story might show John giving up his seat on a crowded bus to an elderly woman, suggesting that he is kind and considerate without the author saying so outright.

-Indirect characterization requires more effort on the part of the reader.
-But it can lead to more interesting and dynamic characters that feel more like real people.
+Indirect characterization requires more effort on the part of the reader, but it can lead to more interesting and dynamic characters who feel more like real people.

 Bonus: Know more about